adrianmota/learning-notes/html.md

 HTML is a standard of the web, this means that all the web browsers have to adapt to this technology.
 If a new feature is added to HTML language specification, all the browsers have to add that feature to maintain the compatibility, although not all the browsers implement the new features, for example *Internet Explorer*.

-HTML was developed in the first place by Tim Berners-Lee in 1991, the creator of the web, but the official released was in 1993, and was intended to extend the SGML (Standard Generalized Markup Language), but then HTML became the standard of the web.
-This language was intended to make easier the tranmission of the information between scientists and the W3C has been adding new features since then.
+HTML was developed in the first place by Tim Berners-Lee in 1991, the creator of the web, but the official release was in 1993, and was intended to extend the SGML (Standard Generalized Markup Language), but then HTML became the standard of the web.
+This language was intended to make easier the tranmission of the information between scientists.
+The W3C has been adding new features since then.

 ## What is HTML for exactly?